 Unfortunately, there is not much detail other than what is indicated within the statute.
 Thankfully, Florida courts have provided some guidance into what types of injuries meet the permanency threshold discussed above.
 For instance, a mere bruise would not push an individual over the threshold, while a broken bone would.
 This is largely due to the fact that a broken bone will generally seriously impair an important function.
 It is important to keep in mind that the impairment or disability does not have to be a permanent impairment or disability but merely lasts for an extended period of time.

 COMBATING THE “PERMANENCY THRESHOLD” IN FLORIDA COURTS

-For such reasons, it is important that anyone seeking damages with regard to an automobile accident seeks the services of an experience law firm that fully understands not only personal injury, but also Florida law, how to evaluate an automobile accident case, and litigate said case.
+For such reasons, it is important that anyone seeking damages with regard to an automobile accident seeks the services of an experienced law firm that fully understands not only personal injury, but also Florida law, how to evaluate an automobile accident case, and litigate the said case.

 Fla.
 Stat. § 627.37 (2017)